picture courtesy of Andries de Jong

 In the course of 2013 Cathy has fully decorated the facade on the left side of the house (as seen from the main street).
 It now looks as depicted in the picture below.

 Since 2016 the house also has a B&B facility with two decorated guestrooms.
+It's also possible to make a reservation to enjoy a dinner (reservations via the website)

 * Cathy's website Le musée de l'artiste (in french, lots of pictures)